 February 8th, 2012 by Hafiz Noor Shams

 Does anybody know why whenever there is a discussion on foreign exchange reserve, it is typically measured in terms of imports and external debt financing?

 I took these metrics for granted in the past.
 They seem intuitive at first.
 It provides a humanizing reference to what can be meaningless large numbers.
 But they lose their relevance after one reminds oneself of the purpose of foreign exchange reserve.

 When one measured in these terms, there is an implicit understanding that the foreign exchange reserve is used for imports and external debt financing, an understanding which is false.
 The foreign exchange reserve is held by the central bank and the central bank is neither responsible in any payment with respect to export and import activities nor responsible in the repayment of external debts per se.

 If the foreign exchange reserve is stated within the context of the ability to sustain for example 10 months of imports, does it really do so?
 If the importers, which is not the central bank by the way, suddenly face a liquidity crunch and unable to pay for its current and future imports, will the large foreign exchange reserve help?
 No, unless the central bank suddenly becomes the economy-wide importer, which diverges so far away from the traditional central banking functions.

-If the foreign exchange reserve is stated within the context of the ability to finance for example 10 months of external debt, does it really do so?
+If the foreign exchange reserves are stated within the context of the ability to finance for example 10 months of external debt, does it really do so?
 If private debtors suddenly go bankrupt, will the central bank take over those debts on behalf of those private debtors?
 No. The central bank is not a financier of private individuals or businesses.